 Contact Information.

-You may contact your VHA health care facility's Privacy Officer if you have questions regarding the privacy of your health information or if you would like further explanation of this Notice.
-The VHA Privacy Office may be reached by mail at VHA Privacy Office, Office of Informatics and Analytics (10P2C1), 810 Vermont Avenue NW, Washington, DC 20420 or by telephone at 1-877-461-5038.
+You may contact the Privacy Officer at your local VHA health care facility if you have questions regarding the privacy of your health information or if you would like further explanation of this Notice.
+The VHA Privacy Office may be reached by mail at VHA Privacy Office, Office of Health Informatics (10A7), 810 Vermont Avenue NW, Washington, DC 20420 or by telephone at 1-877-461-5038 (toll free).